 We offer no constraints on team size, although we encourage teams to reflect upon needed skills, timeframe, outside constraints/time management, and the virtual format as variables in assessing your team composition.

-Do I Have to Live in the DC Area?
+Do I have to live in the DC area to compete?

 We think that’s a wonderful perk of our virtual format for participants!
 We find that Smart City challenges and solutions frequently have broad applicability around the world.
 Over time, we dream of scaling this event to reach many other cities.